frcdesign/FRCDesign.org/docs/best-practices/index.md

+---
+title: Best Practices
+description: Best practices for modeling a robot in Onshape to encourage a top-down design process and keep loading times low.
+---

 # CAD Best Practices: Why?

 In this guide, we document best practices for Onshape CAD and design standards for FRC.